 - Label your jars with the date you made them.

-- If any jars do not seal after 24 hours (when you press down on the lid with your finger and it bounces back), immediately place the jar in the fridge.
+- If any jars do not seal after 24 hours, immediately place the jar in the fridge.

-If you’ve tried this Mustard Bean Pickles Recipe or any other recipe, please take a moment to rate the recipe and leave a comment letting me know how you liked it.
-I love hearing from you!
+If you like this recipe for Mustard Beans, please take a moment to rate the recipe 🌟🌟🌟🌟🌟 and leave a comment below!

 How To Make Mustard Bean Pickles